Governor Rick Perry is clearly not guilty of the charges in his indictment. I sure am, though. Anybody want to indict me?

 Yet McCrum won’t be swayed from his hallucinogenic epiphany: this veto was a criminal misuse of government property because it, like, harmed the person who was supposed to get that property.
 He’s going to blow his own mind when he realizes what that means: any veto involving money is a crime.

 On its face, the idea is intolerable and absurd, like taking the bus.
-It’s why liberals from former Obama advisor David Axelrod to Harvard professor Alan Dershowitz to the New York Times’s editorial board have all belittled the indictment, which is comprised of two charges.
+It’s why liberals from former Obama advisor David Axelrod to Harvard professor Alan Dershowitz to the New York Times’s editorial board have all belittled the indictment, which comprises two charges.
 The first count is the “veto with intent to harm is abuse of office” theory.
 The second count is the “any threat meant to influence an official is a felony” theory.
 While the first is as self-evidently repellant as that bus ride, it’s the second that has nearly cosmic implications.

 Let’s rejoin McCrum on his acid trip.
 He realizes that all of the governors have been breaking the law whenever they veto funding, and he must save them.
 “Stop,” he cries out.
 “You’re breaking the law.
 I’ll have to bring charges.”
 Then another McCrum materializes to warn our first McCrum that in threatening to accuse the official and in threatening to take official action, he is illegally trying to influence the exercise of an official power.
 Then McCrum C shows up to tell McCrum B that he has just illegally attempted to influence McCrum A in the same way.
 Then D appears.
 McCrum’s trip has turned into a nightmare of infinite regression, like those fractal posters and M.C.
 Escher drawings beloved of acid freaks everywhere.